The Servant (1963) Queer Film (A)

 The Servant

-Adapted by Harold Pinter from Robin Maugham’s novella and directed by Joseph Losey, The Servant has a tenuous current of homoeroticism lurking beneath the power play between its master and servant.
-In fact, much of the tension emanates backward in time from Donald Cammell/Nicolas Roeg’s Performance (1970) a film that was greatly influenced by The Servant and stars James Fox in a similar role.
+Adapted by Harold Pinter from Robin Maugham’s novella and directed by Joseph Losey, The Servant has a powerful current of homoeroticism emanating from its dominance-and-submission dynamic.
+Some of the sexual tension emanates backward in time from Donald Cammell’s and Nicolas Roeg’s Performance (1970 – see Essay Two),a film that was greatly influenced by The Servant and stars James Fox in a similar role.

 Warners-Pathe